 All About Walt Disney World Quick Service Restaurants

-When eating in the parks and resorts, guests can choose from two different styles of Disney World restaurants: quick service and table service.
+When eating in the parks, resorts and Disney Springs, guests can choose from two different styles of Disney World restaurants: quick service and table service.
 Quick service is Disney’s version of fast food.
 In other words, orders are placed at a counter with a cast member, or by mobile ordering on the My Disney Experience app.
 Then, when your meal is ready, you pick it up and cross your fingers that there’s an empty table available.

 Hollywood Studios Quick Service Restaurants